leandr0garcia/DataScienceJohnHopkinsCourse3Week4ProgAssigment/readme.md

 5. The work submitted for this project is the work of the student who submitted it.

+# PROCEDURE TO REPLICATE THE TIDY DATA SET

+* The original data was downloaded and UNZIPPED in the local directory.

+* The `run_analysis.R` script worked on the original data as follow:

+  * The training and the test sets were merged in one data set.

+  * Only the measurements on the mean and standard deviation for each measurement were extracted.

+  * The Activity values were replaced by their description.

+  * Appropiate descriptive labels were added to each variable name.

+  * Then, an  average of each variable for each activity and each subject was prepared.

+  * The Data was saved on `ActivitySubjectMeanSummary.txt` file.

 # ABOUT THIS REPOSITORY CONTENT